 What’s the difference?
 Crohn’s Disease can affect any part of the gastrointestinal (GI) tract from the mouth to the anus, however it is more common for it to affect the bowels (small intestine) which causes chronic inflammation and can affect the the entire thickness of the bowel wall.
-Compared to Ulcerative Colitis which only affects the colon (known as the large intestine) and rectum and causes ulcers.
+Compared to Ulcerative Colitis which only affects the colon (known as the large intestine) and rectum, which causes ulcers.
 People with Crohn’s Disease often have healthy areas in between inflamed spots.
-However, with Ulcerative Colitis, there are no healthy areas in between inflamed spots.
+However, with Ulcerative Colitis, there are no healthy areas in between affected spots.

 Part of the mission of All My Friends Are Eggs is to spread the awareness across the world by making the “invisible disease” visible.

 Crohn’s and Colitis Share Similar Symptoms But What Are They?

 - An urgent need to have a poo

 - Feeling like your bowel movement wasn’t complete

 - Mucus in poo